CSBP-CPSE/LODE-ECDO/scripts/HealthFacilities/V2/1-PreProcessing/Readme.md

 The downloaded data files are stored in /raw.

 The processing.ipynb script processes the raw downloaded files for use with Open Tabulate into  /processed.
 The following steps are taken:
-- Format latitude and longitude as seperate columns
+- Format latitude and longitude as separate columns
+- Remove / replace characters that are out of place
 - Convert format to CSV
 - Encode CSV with utf-8
 - Filter out data not related to health (eg police stations)

 -Sam Lumley
 Jan 2022